 It is common for divorces to be contentious and bitter.
 While this is the case for many, there are instances where spouses can reach a common ground.
 In that event, they may file for an uncontested divorce.
 To consider a divorce uncontested, you and your spouse must agree on all issues.

-For a free legal consultation with a uncontested divorce lawyer serving Huntsville, call (256) 859-7277
+For a free legal consultation with an uncontested divorce lawyer serving Huntsville, call (256) 859-7277.

 Uncontested Divorces Versus Contested Divorces

 Whether they’re getting an uncontested or contested divorce, couples must adhere to waiting periods, residency requirements, and restrictions on remarriage.

 If spouses can agree on issues and cooperate, they can benefit from an uncontested divorce.
 Sometimes, it isn’t easy to see eye to eye with your spouse, but it can save you from going through the court system.

 There are several issues couples must agree on before they can get an uncontested divorce.

 - The spouses have agreed on how they will divide their property.